nitin-dominic/NR/_projects/1_project.md

 LocationSelection = arcpy.SelectLayerByLocation_management(ErasedLayer, 'INTERSECT', outFeatureClass)
 ```

-10. Copying selected features
+**10. Copying selected features**

   The selected features are copied to a new shapefile.

 ```
 arcpy.CopyFeatures_management(LocationSelection, 'IntersectFishnetwithErasedLayer')